Our expert signed on to offer her best interview tips.

 This question is similar to the classic “Why should we hire you?” and it's just as challenging to answer.
 However, there is a simple trick: showing your passion.
 When all things are equal between candidates, the person with passion for the field, company, and opportunity will win out.
 You can reiterate your possession of the essential qualifications, but make sure to demonstrate your genuine enthusiasm as well.

 Something most people don't realize is that while in an interview, you can — and should — ask for the job!
 Don't dance around the idea or assume that your passion is implied.
 State your interest outright, and get specific about the reasons.

 More tips and tricks

 Thank you for joining us for TopInterview's first live chat!
-If you have more questions, you can browse our blog of interview advice or check out parts two and three of our recap.
+If you have more questions, you can browse our blog of interview advice or check out our recap of Your Interview Questions Answered — Part 2 and Your Interview Questions Answered — Part 3.
 If you're ready to take your interview preparation to the next level, consider working with one of TopInterview's professional interview coaches.
-Learn more here.
+Learn more about TopInterview here.